Posted by Stephen Welfare, Partner

 Is the customer always right?
 You may have your fair share of anecdotes about dealing with… ‘misinformed’ customers, but at the end of the day, if you provide poor customer experience, your competitors benefit.

 Good leadership or governance really means having a good decision making process.
 Possibly the biggest, or certainly a significant factor to poor governance is apathy.
-Retailers must ensure that they have good processes for the management of their business and must look analytically at these and consider taking consultants advice.
+Manufacturers, suppliers and retailers must ensure that they have good processes for the management of their business and must look analytically at these and consider taking consultants’ advice.
 Look at the differences made to businesses by celebrity consultants, Mary Portas and Gordon Ramsay!
+Get good legal advice too.

 Businesses are expected these days to have a website or some presence on the internet.
-It is a challenge for retailers to ensure that the digital content of their business makes the right impression on its customers and crucially its potential customers.
+It is a challenge for businesses to ensure that the digital content of their business makes the right impression on its customers and crucially its potential customers.
 Laws and rules are generally in catch-up mode when it comes to the digital marketplace, and is therefore considered a fast moving area of law and commerce full of potential pitfalls.
+Do you have ownership of the content on your website, who owns the copyright in images and narrative?
+Are you protected from internet theft of IP?
+These risks remain a significant concern.

 020 7842 1426 Email us